Differentially Private High-Dimensional Approximate Range Counting, Revisited: Abstract

 \section{Abstract}

-Locality Sensitive Filters are known for offering a quasi-linear space data structure with rigorous guarantees for the Approximate Near Neighbor search problem.
-Building on Locality Sensitive Filters, we derive a simple data structure for the Approximate Near Neighbor Counting problem under differential privacy.
+Locality Sensitive Filters are known for offering a quasi-linear space data structure with rigorous guarantees for the Approximate Near Neighbor search (ANN) problem.
+Building on Locality Sensitive Filters, we derive a simple data structure for the Approximate Near Neighbor Counting (ANNC) problem under differential privacy (DP).
 Moreover, we provide a simple analysis leveraging a connection with concomitant statistics and extreme value theory.
-Our approach achieves the same performance as the recent findings of Andoni et al. (NeurIPS 2023) but with a more straightforward method.
-As a side result, the paper provides a more compact description and analysis of Locality Sensitive Filters for Approximate Near Neighbor Search under inner product similarity, improving a previous result in Aum\"{u}ller et al. (TODS 2022).
+Our approach produces a simple data structure with a tunable parameter that regulates a trade-off between space-time and utility.
+Through this trade-off, our data structure achieves the same performance as the recent findings of Andoni et al. (NeurIPS 2023) while offering better utility at the cost of higher space and query time.
+In addition, we provide a more efficient algorithm under pure $\varepsilon$-DP and elucidate the connection between ANN and differentially private ANNC.
+As a side result, the paper provides a more compact description and analysis of Locality Sensitive Filters for Fair Near Neighbor Search, improving a previous result in Aum\"{u}ller et al. (TODS 2022).